gardener/garden-setup/README.md

     region: (( iaas.region ))         # region of blob storage (default: same as above)
     credentials: (( iaas.creds ))     # credentials for the blob storage's IaaS provider (default: same as above)
 ```
 Configuration of what blob storage to use for the etcd key-value store.
-If your IaaS provider offers a blob storage you can use the same values for `etc.backup.region` and `etc.backup.credentials` as above for `iaas.region` and `iaas.creds` correspondingly by using the [(( foo ))](https://github.com/mandelsoft/spiff/blob/master/README.md#-foo-) expression of spiff.
+If your IaaS provider offers a blob storage you can use the same values for `etc.backup.region` and `etc.backup.credentials` as above for `iaas.region` and `iaas.credentials` correspondingly by using the [(( foo ))](https://github.com/mandelsoft/spiff/blob/master/README.md#-foo-) expression of spiff.

 | Field | Type | Description | Example&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Iaas Provider Documentation |
 |:------|:--------|:--------|:--------|:---------|